Mani007/redux-react-latest/README.md

 -- And based on action type in reducer we have different type of state handlers.
 -- Finally we have to provid the immutable copy back from reducer by making sure that reducer function will take
 -- -- synchronus(async/await is not allowed) function and we should not mutate the original state, means we need to create a copy of state and then mutate it.

+## Redux Toolkit
+Advance version of redux implementation.
+Here we can mutate the state, also has some advance implementation for design pattern such as **redux-thunk** pattern.
+This also has **RTK** redux toolkit query for faster implementation.